 Setting up an alarm.

-You can set up a door open alarm associated to the ELB-Lock system.
+You can set up a door open alarm associated with the ELB-Lock system.
 Click here to see how.